Axxyl/Axxyl/README.md

 - 👋 Hi, I’m nick@Axxyl
 - 👀 I’m interested in mobile application conversions
-- 🌱 I’m currently looking for obj c to kotlin freelance developers
+- 🌱 I’m currently looking for java to kotlin freelance developers
-- 💞️ I’m looking to collaborate on converting obj c apps to kotlin
+- 💞️ I’m looking to collaborate on converting java apps to kotlin
 - 📫 How to reach me email:nick@axxyl.com

 <!---